datahub-project/datahub/docs/rfc/derived-aspects/derived-aspects.md

 ## Basic example

 Metadata `Health` of a dataset is a typical example of this feature.
-The details of metadata `Health` will be covered in a separate RFC.
+The details of metadata `Health` will be covered in a separate RFC (the review of `Health` metadata is out of scope of this RFC)

 To put it simple,
-- Health is a derived using metadata from multiple aspects
+- Health metadata is derived using metadata from multiple aspects.
-- Promote healthy datasets in search of the datasets
+- A need for promoting healthy datasets in search of the datasets.
 - There are organizational needs to rollup unhealthy (or healthy) datasets to a ldap/manager/team.
-This has the needs to query graph in conjucntion with health metadata.
+This has the needs to query graph in conjunction with health metadata.
+    - Number of unhealthy datasets owned by me.
+    - Number of unhealthy datasets owned by my organization.

 ## Motivation
 In the context of derived metadata, we need the ability to
 1. Compute from different aspects
-2. Maintaining versions of the derived metadata
+2. Maintain versions of the derived metadata
-3. Notify in the event of change of derived metadata
+3. Notify in the event of change in derived metadata
 4. Search of entities powered with derived metadata
 5. Graph query needs of entities powered with derived metadata.